Women on the MBA ScholarshipThese merit based scholarships cover up to 50% tuition fees for either the MBA or Executive MBA.

 There is no separate application process for these scholarships.
 All successful applicants for the MBA or the Executive MBA are automatically considered.
 Applications are reviewed on a rolling basis.
 Scholarships may be awarded prior to the closing date to exceptional candidates.
 Early application is recommended.

 NB As scholarships are limited and there is significant competition, applicants residing in Ireland may be required to attend an assessment centre as part of the scholarship review process.

-- The scholarships is open to all successful applicants for the full-time MBA and Executive MBA female applicants, having achieved the relevant minimum GMAT score or above (MBA FT: min GMAT 600; EMBA: min GMAT 520 OR Executive Assessment (EA) 149 and above).
+- The scholarships is Open to all successful applicants for the full-time MBA and Executive MBA, who are resident in Ireland, achieving the relevant minimum GMAT score or above (MBA FT: min GMAT 600; EMBA: min GMAT 520 OR Executive Assessment (EA) 149 and above).
 Please note the GMAT/EA deadline is Friday 12 April 2019.

 - A student who declines an initial offer of admission and accompanying scholarship offer will not retain his/her scholarship offer if he/she reapplies at a later date;